coorise/swyger-js-client/README.md

  </script>
 ```
-Note 1: For more details about to use our API Consumer, visit the ``DOC``.
+Note 1: For more details about to use our API Consumer, visit the ``DOC`` : https://github.com/coorise/swyger-js-client/tree/master/doc/swyger/api.

 Note 2: If you want to modify the entire api (eg:children route,...), you have to work with the main project (installing Node JS with the project dependencies ``npm i``) then locate the ``./src/api/api-route.js``,
 once you are done just build it with ``npm run build``, to get your new library in dist folder.